 - Score 2.0 Vocabulary Terms and Basic Processes: The simpler content articulated at the 2.0 level of each scale is a list of possible vocabulary terms and basic processes that students could be expected to master at that level.
 However, this does not imply that students must master everything listed in the 2.0 section in order to achieve the score 2.0 level.
 Rather, teachers should customize the proficiency scale for their specific schools or classrooms by adding or deleting vocabulary terms and basic processes at the 2.0 level.
 As a general rule of thumb, teachers should select those vocabulary terms and 2.0 elements that they intend to directly teach and assess.

 - Score 3.0 Elements: When the proficiency scale for a measurement topic has more than one 3.0 element, teachers may choose to split that proficiency scale into separate scales, although we recommend that this be done with caution, so as to keep the number of measurement topics from becoming cumbersome.

 - Scales for Additional Measurement Topics: Teachers may wish to include measurement topics that have not been included in the Critical Concepts.
 Proficiency scales must be composed for these measurement topics.

-For each area, a Marzano Research associate will provide background information on the research and theory supporting the decisions that were made as the scales were created, an overview of the process that can be used to make changes, and a workshop time where they assist teachers in making decisions about changes to particular areas.Request workshop
+For each area, a Marzano Research associate will provide background information on the research and theory supporting the decisions that were made as the scales were created, an overview of the process that can be used to make changes, and a workshop time where they assist teachers in making decisions about changes to particular areas.Request information

 - Understand the research and theory supporting the creation and structure of the Critical Concepts proficiency scales.